jaysylvester/citizen/README.md

 ### Error Views

-To create custom error views for server errors, create a directory called `/app/patterns/views/error` and populate it with templates named after the HTTP response code or Node error code.
+To create custom error views for server errors, create a directory called `/app/views/error` and populate it with templates named after the HTTP response code or Node error code.

     app/
-      patterns/
       views/
         error/
-            404.hbs      // Handles 404 errors
+          404.html      // Displays 404 errors
-            500.hbs      // Handles 500 errors
+          500.html      // Displays 500 errors
-            ENOENT.hbs   // Handles bad file read operations error.hbs    // Handles any error without its own template
+          ENOENT.html   // Displays bad file read operations error.html    // Displays any error without its own template

-These error views are only used when citizen is in `production` mode.
-In `development` mode, citizen dumps the raw error/stack to the view.

 ## Controller Directives

-In addition to the view content, the controller action's return statement can also pass directives to render alternate views, set cookies and session variables, initiate redirects, call and render includes, cache views (or entire routes), and hand off the request to another controller for further processing.
+In addition to the view data, the route controller action's return statement can also pass directives to render alternate views, set cookies and session variables, initiate redirects, call and render includes, cache route controller actions/views (or entire requests), and hand off the request to another controller for further processing.

 ### Alternate Views